Yosemite Sightseer murders

 Stayner, clad in a red jail jumpsuit, bowed his head but showed no emotion as Judge Hastings sentenced him to death three times, once for each murder, after returning to the courtroom.

 Stayner was already serving a life sentence for the murder of Joie Ruth Armstrong.
-The issue of whether his confession was coerced seemed to be resolved when on July 24, the court heard the recorded demands that Stayner made to the FBI agents that he wanted to be satisfied before he would give them his confession.
+The issue of whether his confession was coerced seemed to be resolved when, on July 24, the court heard the recorded demands that Stayner made to the FBI agents that he wanted to be satisfied before he would give them his confession.

 He demanded that his parents be given the reward money, that he be incarcerated at a prison near his parents’ home, and, to Stayner’s detriment, that he be given a large cache of child pornography.
 Previously, the defense had maintained that the FBI had coerced the confession.
 In the end, Stayner confessed without the promise of child pornography or reward money for his parents.